kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 ### A Sample Application

-For our discussion, we'll consider load testing a hypothetical online food ordering website.
-It's a small service we're adding to a pre-existing food ordering platform, and we want to make sure it's ready to launch.
+For this post, we'll consider load testing a new service we're adding to a pre-existing food ordering website.
+We want to make sure it's ready to launch.
 This service, which we'll call MenuService, provides menus to customers and allows them to browse items they can order from the restaurant.